anika02/Map_second_lab/README.md

 # Map_second_lab

-Map_second_lab is a Python module for creating a multi-layer map: 1- the closest movie spots (max 10), 2- the world's population map
+Map_second_lab is a Python module for creating a multi-layer map:\
+1 - the closest movie spots (max 10)\
+2 - the world's population map

 ## Usage